TrazerGP/demo/README.md

-lol still nice you were here
+lol still nice you were here --- maybe soon more will be here